marp-dev/marp-dev/README.md

 `HTML 4`, `CSS 2`, `PHP 5`, `MySQL`, `AJAX`, `jQuery`, `VTiger`, `Smarty templates`, `CRP`, `Amadeus`, `Ubuntu`

 These were a set of projects related to each other; First, there was the CRP based on VTiger that we had to maintain and extend with many features oriented for the travel industry.
 Second, there was the Customer Portal.
 Partially provided by VTiger and heavily modified.

-For more information you can read more ... _WIP_

 ### College Thesis (Legacy) &nbsp;&nbsp;&nbsp; _2010_